What

 Our solution: Our climate justice programming aims to ensure a Just Energy Transition (JET) that is equitable, rights-based, and inclusive, which upholds justice and respects communities’ rights while ensuring an equitable distribution of costs and benefits of the transition.
 We envision a future where energy systems are decarbonized, democratized – anchored in justice, equity, gender equality and human rights.

 Just like through the global push to Make Polluters Pay and supporting activists like Pavel from Peru.
-The Peruvian Amazone has been exploited for rubber, wood, oil, gas, gold and now for critical minerals needed for the energy transition as well.
+The Peruvian Amazon has been exploited for rubber, wood, oil, gas, gold and now for critical minerals needed for the energy transition as well.
 Those that are paying the price for energy demand in the global north are people from communities in the Amazon.
 Therefore we support activists like Pavel to stand up for their rights, while making sure that the polluters pay for the just energy transition.

 Supporting Local Adaptation to Build Resilience